BlockchainBand001/Lottery/README.md

 By July 31st, we should have something good to present🤓
 ## This update contains `dynamic` branch, where the main project, including the Blockchain source code will lie.
 It is built with next.js

+# Deadline extended by 1 week for version 2.0 of BB - Lottery site